 “That's really hard in fiction.
 In fiction, publishers are looking at the long-term.
 They want to build an author so they can become a Stephen King or Gillian Flynn.
 Because now those authors have huge platforms.”
 Unfortunately, “most books don't succeed even with a lot of backing.
 Combine that with no marketing or publicity, chances are your book isn't going to sell well.”

 Could the creator economy work for fiction authors?

-If all of this sounds very upsetting to the aspiring author, perhaps there’s hope in my third point.
+If all of this sounds very upsetting to the aspiring author, perhaps there’s hope in the creator economy.
 After all, three percent of books still sell somewhere in that 1,000-100,000 range—and that’s enough of an audience to monetize if creator economy technologies are used.

 As the going wisdom states: it only takes 1,000 true fans spending $100/year for a creator to earn a salary of $100,000/year—and every year there are 83,397 books that sell more than 1,000 copies—the problem is they’re only earning $4.20 per copy—at most.

 Using our current publishing model, if an author sells 1,000 copies of a book, he or she will earn $2,250 if published traditionally or $4,200 if self-published.
-But using Kelly’s model, an author could release a new book chapter every week, charge readers a $9/month subscription fee, and earn $108,000/year—from those same 1,000 readers.
+But using the creator economy model, an author could release a new book chapter every week, charge readers a $9/month subscription fee, and earn $108,000/year—from those same 1,000 readers.